 Amsterdam is infamous for its brown cafes and coffeeshops.
 A friendly reminder, brown cafes are traditional Dutch pubs with a wood paneled ambience and coffeeshops are cafes where marijuana is sold and consumed.
 I would like to share which ones I frequent when I'm in town.
 In 't Aepjen is located at Zeedijk 1, close to the magnificent Centraal Train Station (the same architect also designed the Rijksmuseum).
 Candles burn even during the day in this 15th century building - one of two remaining wooden structures in the city.
 In 't Aepjen literally means "In the Monkeys" and has been a tavern since 1519.
 In the 16th and 17th centuries it served as an inn for sailors returning from the Far East who often brought aapjes (monkeys) to trade for lodging.
 Vintage jazz on the stereo enhances the time warp vibe.
 Found at Egelantiersgracht 12 in the Jordaan district, 't Smalle dates back to 1786 when it was a jenever (Dutch gin) distillery and tasting house.
 Restored during the 1970s with antique porcelain beer pumps and lead framed windows, it is one of Amsterdam's most charming brown cafes.
 Candles flicker on the tables, old jazz records play in the background and chandeliers and a birdcage hang from the ceiling at atmospheric Cafe de Dokter, which is said to be the smallest pub in town.
 The specialties are whiskies and smoked beef sausage.
 A doctor opened the pub at Rozenboomsteeg 4 in 1798, hence the name and his descendants still run it.
 Next, go to De Sluyswacht at Jodenbreestraat 1.
 Built in 1695 and listing like a ship in a high wind, this tiny black building on a canal was once a lock keeper's house.
 Today the canal side terrace is a charming spot to relax with a Dutch beer and bar snacks like bitterballen, chips and toasties.
 Finish up at Hoppe, an Amsterdam institution on the Spui since 1670.
 Raconteurs toss back brews amid the ancient wood paneling of the brown cafe at #18 and the more modern early 20th century pub at #20.
 Energetic crowds spill out from the dark interior and onto the square.
 Note: both the interior and exterior of the original brown cafe are listed historical monuments.
 If you plan to visit a coffeeshop, there are three you should not miss.
 Dampkring is located at Handboogstraat 29.
 With an interior that resembles a larger than life lava lamp, it is famed for having one of Amsterdam's most comprehensive coffeeshop menus with details about aroma, taste and effect.
 Its name references the ring of the earth's atmosphere where smaller items combust.
 Abraxas can be found at Jonge Roelensteeg 12, not far from Dam Square.
 Mellow music, comfy sofas and rooms with different energy levels spread across its floors - connected by a spiral staircase.
 The friendly staff make it a great place for coffeeshop newbies and the fairy tale artwork is far out man.
 Greenhouse is one of the most popular coffeeshops in town and is at Oudezijds Voorburgwal 191.
 Smokers love the groovy music, multicolored mosaics and high quality weed and hash.
 It also serves breakfast, lunch and dinner to suit all levels of the munchies.

 For those of us who fancy a first rate cocktail and live music, Amsterdam has got you covered.
 My favorite cocktail bar in town is Tales & Spirits, located at Lijnbaanssteeg 5.
 Chandeliers glitter beneath wooden beams at this hip hangout, which creates its own house infusions, syrups and vinegar based shrubs.
 Craft cocktails such as Floats Like a Butterfly (orange vodka, peach liqueur, saffron honey and lemon sorbet) and Stings Like a Bee (Dijon gin, cognac, maple syrup and soda water) are served in vintage and one of a kind glasses.
 My favorite drink was Drop of Art (Rutte Old Simon jenever, St Germain elderflower liqueur, Italicus bergamot liqueur, white port and Absinthe), a tribute to Vincent van Gogh.
 Note: Tales & Spirits is closed on Monday.
 Door 74 can be found at Reguliersdwarsstraat 74 and it is totally awesome.
 You'll need to leave a voice message or send a text for a reservation to gain entry to this speakeasy behind an unmarked door.
 Some of Amsterdam's best drinks are served in a classy, dark timbered, Prohibition era atmosphere beneath pressed tin ceilings.
 The themed cocktail list changes regularly.
 Another great place is Vesper Bar at Vinkenstraat 57.
 Its location on a low key stretch of shops in the Jordaan gives it a certain mystique.
 The martinis are marvelous and I especially enjoyed Victoria's Secret (ginger liqueur, pear brandy and elderflower with fresh lemon juice and a dash of chili pepper).
 You can't go wrong with Bar Weber, located at Marnixstraat 397 just off the Leidseplein.
 The drinks are dynamite, the people are beautiful and it's a late night hot spot - open until 4a on weekends.
+A few other places that are not to be missed include The Flying Dutchmen (Singel 460), Rosalia's Menagerie (Kloveniersburgwal 20) and The Jitterbug Saloon (Bloemgracht 170).
 For some tasty jenever (Dutch gin), make your way to Wynand Fockink at Pijlsteeg 31.
 Dating from 1679, this small tasting house in an arcade behind Grand Hotel Krasnapolsky serves scores of jenevers and liqueurs.
 Although there's no seating, it's an intimate place to knock back a shot or two or three.
 If you're deliberating over flavors, try the house specialty boswandeling (secret of the forest), a vivacious combination of young jenever, herb bitters and orange liqueur - the result tastes like cloves.
 Amsterdam has a cool music scene and some of the best venues in Europe.
 There are 2 in particular that stand out above the rest.
 The first just might be my favorite place to see a show anywhere.
 Located at Weteringschans 6, the Paradiso has a capacity of 1500.
 In 1968, a beautiful old church turned into the 'Cosmic Relaxation Center Paradiso'.
 Today, the vibe is less hippie with themed events, indie nights and performances by bands from all over the world.
 There's something special about the main hall, where it seems the gorgeous stained glass windows might shatter under the force of rock music.
 The Paradiso has played host to many well known artists over the years such as Joy Division and Nirvana.
 The Melkweg can be found on the other side of the Leidseplein at Lijnbaansgracht 234.
 It is housed in a former milk factory and is divided into a number of spaces of varying sizes.
 The nonprofit 'Milky Way' offers a dazzling galaxy of diverse gigs and exhibitions.
 The main hall in this cultural center is called 'The Max' and has a capacity of 1500.
 Notable performers include The Cure and The Smashing Pumpkins.